goat-community/p4b-website/content/en/references/klnavi.md

 - OTP$
 thumbnail: "/images/references/klnavi/thumbnail.webp"
 image: "/images/references/klnavi/kaiserslautern.webp"
-summary: With KLNavi, the city of Kaiserslautern has set itself the goal of developing an innovative routing application that responds to the special needs of people with mobility limitations.
-The project built on the experience gained from GOAT and used OpenTripPlanner as well as Digitransit UI as further technologies.
+summary: For Kaiserslautern, we are developing an innovative routing application called KLNavi for people with mobility impairments.
+It is based on the experiences from GOAT and utilizes OpenTripPlanner and the Digitransit UI.
 information:
   - City of Kaiserslautern
   - 02/2024 - 12/2024